siqb/CarND-MPC-Project/README.md

 The motion model we implemented is basically just these equations.
 In our lectures, we called it the "global kinematic model."
 It's just a set of equations that realistically approximate the way a car moves.

+The state of the vehicle is modelled by the x and y coordinates, velocity, and the yaw angle.
+This intuitively makes sense because that's all a car is expeceted to do.
+It can't fly off the ground in the Z direction, after all.

+The actuation of the vehicle is modelled by the steering angle and the acceleration.
+Again, this makes intuitive sense because essentially all a car can do is accelerate forward/backwards and turn left/right.
+Technically, braking is not the same same thing as negative acceleration but for simplicity, that's the way we're modelling it.

 We’ve added a variable to our state called LfL_fLf​ which measures the distance between the front of the vehicle and its center of gravity.
 The larger the vehicle , the slower the turn rate.

 ## Timestep Length and Elapsed Duration (N & dt)